cbmarcum/skeletal/README.md

 Contributors are welcome and contributions are appreciated.
-If you have questions about contributing you can drop a question in the [issues](https://github.com/cbmarcum/skeletal/issues) or email me at carl dot marcum at codebuilders dot net.
+If you have questions about contributing you can drop a question in the [issues](https://github.com/cbmarcum/skeletal/issues) or email carl dot marcum at codebuilders dot net.